Cost of Living in Slovenia

 We asked foreigners in Slovenia what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Slovenia, rental properties typically include a refrigerator, stove, oven, and washing machine.
 Other common appliances may include a dishwasher, microwave, and air conditioning unit.
-Depending on the property, some landlords may also provide additional amenities such as a clothes dryer, television, and internet access," wrote one expat.
+Depending on the property, some landlords may also provide additional amenities such as a clothes dryer, television, and internet access," commented one expat living in Slovenia.

 About the Author